 3.2 – For Special Primitive Weapons Seasons, primitive weapons include bow and arrow, crossbow and muzzle-loading shotguns (20 gauge or larger) and rifles (.36 caliber or larger) with open or peep sights or scopes, which use black powder or a black powder substitute that does not contain nitro-cellulose or nitro-glycerin components as the propellant charge; there are no restrictions on ignition systems (e.g. Flintstone, percussion cap, shotgun primer, disk, electronic, etc.).
 During primitive weapons season, no revolving rifles are permitted.
 (Falconry Allowed).

-3.3 – On WMA lands, big game hunters are not allowed to use military or hard-jacketed bullets or .22 or smaller rimfire.
+3.3 – On WMA lands, big game hunters are not allowed to use armory-piercing, tracer, incendiary, or full metal bullets or .22 or smaller rimfire.
 Shotguns with only buckshot or slugs are allowed.
-Buckshot is prohibited during still gun hunts for deer on WMA lands in Game Zones 3-6.
+Buckshot is prohibited during still gun hunts for deer on WMA lands in Game Zones 3-4.

 3.4 – On WMAs all firearms transported in vehicles must be unloaded and secured in a weapons case, or in the trunk of a vehicle or in a locked toolbox.
 On the Francis Marion Hunt Unit during deer hunts with dogs, loaded shotguns may be transported in vehicles.
 Any shotgun, centerfire rifle, rimfire rifle or pistol with a shell in the chamber, magazine or muzzleloader with a cap on the nipple or flintlock with powder in the flash pan is considered loaded.